CXWorld/MicroBenchX/README.md

 It is very important to set a fixed clock speed for the IPC tests.
 Disable all turbos, sleep states and AVX offsets.
 Set "High performance" power plan.

+### Core-to-Core Latency Test
+Measuring inter-core latencies based on Clammicrobench: https://github.com/clamchowder/Microbenchmarks/tree/master/CoherencyLatency

+It is recommended to set a high priority for the process in the task manager.
+Close all other applications.

 ### Frameworks and Packages
 * Microsoft Visual C++ Redistributable for Visual Studio: https://bit.ly/3tIQqFh